 How is a muscle repair performed?

 As part of an abdominoplasty procedure, muscle repair involves pulling the separated muscles back together and suturing internally along the connective tissues to hold them in place.
-Excess skin removal, liposuction and body sculpting will be performed at the same time as required.
+Excess skin removal, liposuction and body reshaping will be performed at the same time as required.
 Functionally, re-connecting the abdominal muscles restores core function and strength, alleviating the symptoms listed above.
-Aesthetically, performing a muscle repair as part of a tummy tuck restores the architecture of the abdominal wall and creates a much flatter, youthful looking appearance.
+Aesthetically, performing a muscle repair as part of a tummy tuck restores the architecture of the abdominal wall and creates a flatter appearance.

 Will Medicare cover the cost of a tummy tuck if I have muscle separation?